-Results with other metrics are in the supplement.
+The results clearly demonstrate that the fine-tuning does degrade the output drastically.
+Furthermore, the proposed method of continual learning with the proposed architecture generally produces superior results compared to other alternatives.

-Please note that the the results shown here should not be compared with methods that follow the conventional paradigm of training followed by testing.
+Note that these results should not be compared with methods that follow the paradigm of training followed by testing.
 With KITTI in conventional setting, the network is trained over the KITTI training data for multiple epochs and then evaluated over the test data.
-In the current scenario, the network is pre-trained over half of KITTI and NYU datasets for multiple epochs, and then trained over the other half of the KITTI dataset for one epoch only in online training.
+In the current scenario, the network is pre-trained over half of KITTI and NYU datasets for multiple epochs, and then trained over the other half of the KITTI dataset for one epoch only during online training.